What did people in the 50s & 60s predict about the modern world?

 The telephone will be transformed from wire to radio and will be equipped with the visuality of television.
 Who’s on the other end of the line will seldom be a mystery.
 Every pedestrian will have his own walking telephone — an apparatus housed in a wallet-sized kit.

-Movies: Fourth-dimension views
+Film predictions: Fourth-dimension views

 Some movie theaters of AD 2000 may be dome-shaped, with ceiling and walls arching together like the sky.
 These surfaces would be the “screen.”
 Most action would still be in front of you, as now.